Suleymaniye Mosque (Rhodes): Architecture

 The mosque's design reflects an earlier period of Ottoman architecture when mosques were adjoined by tabhanes (hospices for Sufis).
 The prayer hall today consists of three domed chambers.
 The central room is covered by a large, high dome and is flanked on either side by a room with a smaller and lower dome.
 The central room also contains a mihrab (niche indicating the direction of prayer) and a minbar (pulpit) made of walnut wood.
 Originally, the central room would have been the prayer hall or mosque proper, while the side rooms would have served as tabhanes.
-At some later period, these three rooms were joined together to former a larger prayer hall.
+At some later period, these three rooms were joined to former a larger prayer hall.